-Kris is an Operations Manager with Cushman & Wakefield with experience in future occupancy and strategic planning.
+Kris is an Occupancy & Strategy Lead at Cushman & Wakefield with experience in future occupancy and strategic planning.
 He has worked on contracts with NAB and moved to MLC Life Insurance on to aid in their separation from NAB.
 He is now on the BHP contract working with the management of commercial offices throughout the Asia-Pacific region.
 He is experienced in relocating staff to new offices, working on office fit outs to suit flexible co-working spaces, and managing a team of Concierge staff and Facilities Managers

 Kris studied Architecture and Business Management at the University of Minnesota in the USA as well as a semester in Copenhagen, Denmark.
 He worked at an architecture firm in Mexico City and completed his Masters Degree in Architecture at the University of Melbourne in 2013 and has now found a great place to settle here.
 He has also had experience in volunteering with Habitat for Humanity in Botswana and Cambodia, and has worked with other volunteer organisations in South Africa and Mexico.

 Kris also is the Lead for the LGBTI Employee Network at Cushman & Wakefield and is honoured to have this opportunity of the Board of Directors for the Victorian Pride Centre and is looking forward to giving back to the LGBTI community within Australia.